Bisher 286 mal gespeichert

-We are six at our little hamlet: Jean-Marie (37) and Jule (34) with our little girls Lila (3) and Marilène (0,5) and the parents(in-law) Michel and Yvonne who bought the ruins in the 80s and reconstructed everything to the beautiful place it now is.
+We are six at our little hamlet: Jean-Marie (40) and Jule (37) with our little girls Lila (4) and Marilène (2) and the parents(in-law) Michel and Yvonne who bought the ruins in the 80s and reconstructed everything to the beautiful place it now is.
 They moved here from the Netherlands back then and the main language spoken here is Dutch.
 We also speak English and French.
-Jean-Marie and me really enjoy playing guitar and singing together, watching movies, hiking and experimenting in the kitchen.
+Some of us also Spanish and German.
+Jean-Marie and me really enjoy playing guitar and singing together, watching movies, playing board games and experimenting in the kitchen.
 Jean-Marie is really into mushrooms and fishing.
+Jule is into yoga and plant medicine.
+We try to practice positive parenting with our children.

 We receive hiking guests in April, May, June, September and October, who stay for only one or two nights and continue their hike the day after.
 We make their beds, prepare them a three-course meal and take their luggage to the next place.
 In summer, the place is crawling with camping guests, mostly families with small kids who enjoy playing in the woods, feed the sheep their left over bread and play with our kittens.
-There are workshops on music, felting and bread baking.
 We organize weekly dinner/music parties for the summer guests with - of course - food from our own land.

 Overall our main aim is working with our natural environment and entertaining and feeding our guests with leaving a relatively small ecological footprint!